Kava-Labs/kava-bridge/relayer/spec/05_signing.md

 communication layer.
 When this timeout is reached without responses from all party peers, the leader will broadcast a message to all participating peers to stop the party and create a new one excluding the unresponsive node.

+## Party Timeouts

+Each signing session has a duration that it must finish by or it will be restarted with the peers that are pending (`party.WaitingFor()`).
+This can be a relatively short duration like 20 seconds.

+When a signing session stalls, it is due to one or more peers not sending their party messages to others.
+When the timeout is reached, each party sends the leader the other parties they are waiting on.
+The leader then can figure out which peer is not responding.

+### Cases

+1. Peer that gone offline.
+   1. If reported peer doesn't send the leader it's WaitingFor list, then the signing session is restarted with the peer excluded.
+2. Malicious peer falsely reporting an unresponsive peer.
+    * If reported peer responds to the leader then its a fake report ? idk
+    * ???

+## Signing Errors

+lib-tss outputs a list of culprits when a signing has an error.
+This an be reported to the leader to restart the session without the culprits.

+### Cases

+1. Peer that fails
+   * Session restarts and culprit excluded
+2. Malicious peer falsely reports culprit
+   * ????
+Potential DOS if malicious peer keeps reporting culprits.

 ## Output